 Being a bad (like, really bad) sport about your neighbor

 Sure, it can be a bummer to realize that you’re sitting next to a baby or a toddler on a plane.
 But you really just have to grin and bear it—or you might not end up sitting on that plane at all.
 In November 2019, a woman on a JetBlue flight from Fort Lauderdale to Las Vegas discovered that there was a three-year-old in the seat next to her—and proceeded to completely lose her head.
 She started “verbally attacking” her fellow passengers and crew members and even spit at people, according to Travel & Leisure.
 She eventually had to be removed from the flight, which took off two hours late, and is facing battery charges for hitting the JetBlue agent who addressed her.
 Needless to say, if you’re sitting next to a toddler and you’re the one throwing the tantrum, there’s a problem.
-This behavior obviously qualifies as disrespectful airplane conduct, but there are some other things polite people don’t do on planes.
+This behavior obviously qualifies as disrespectful airplane conduct, but there are some other little etiquette rules you should follow on airplanes.